 Turbid Lake is impaired for nutrients which is primarily due to internal loading.
 The lake requires a 138 lbs/yr phosphorus reduction under an approved TMDL.
-South Lundsten has very high phosphorus concentrations but is classified as a wetland and therefore does not have a TMDL.
-The altered wetlands around this small chain of lakes and internal loading are the principal drivers of degraded water quality.
+South Lundsten has very high phosphorus concentrations and a TMDL is being actively developed.
+The lost and altered wetlands around this small chain of lakes and internal loading are the principal drivers of degraded water quality.
 Previous feasibility studies have identified viable management strategies in this corridor.

 MCWD is in the early planning phase for opportunities in this corridor.
-The scale of work will be dependent on land acquisition, potential partnerships, and the identification of feasible project opportunities, all of which will be explored through planning work in 2023 and 2024.
+The scale of work will be dependent on land acquisition, potential partnerships, and the identification of feasible project opportunities, all of which will be explored through continued planning work in 2025 and 2026.
 Projects identified for near term implementation will be advanced through the CIP.
 The timeline below is based on the assumption that a specific project is advanced out of the planning phase for near term implementation.

-Lake Minnetonka - Halsted Bay Alum Treatment Facility
+Lake Minnetonka-Halsted Bay Watershed Load Management